rookzone/splatter-boy/README.md

 # Splatter Boy

+## TODO SUMMARY

+**Clean up repo**

+Remove all GBDK files not required.
+Should only need includes and compiler

+## About

 A fun little project where I mess around with C and GBDK.
-Attempt at a pinball game with pre-calculated physics.
+Attempt at a pachinko game with decent ball physics

-06/11/25 - I am officially beginning this project.
+= [x] 06/11/25 - I am officially beginning this project.
 The first goal is to create a ball with gravity that can hit a wall and bounce until it's energy has depleted.

 ## Styles